 “Risk for severe illness with COVID-19 increases with age, with older adults at highest risk,” explained Dr. Jane Salamone, Executive Medical Director of Rochester Regional Health’s Primary Care Institute.
 “People in their 50s are at higher risk for severe illness than people in their 40s.
 Similarly, people in their 60s or 70s are, in general, at higher risk for severe illness than people in their 50s, and so on.
 Helping our most at-risk population get vaccinated will go a long way towards preventing the spread of the virus.”

-The federal government is only allowing 300,000 doses of COVID-19 vaccines to be released each week in New York, so the number of people who are eligible to receive the vaccine will remainslimited until more doses are available.
-If you are 65 or older or fall into another eligible patient population like those with chronic conditions, and are a patient of Rochester Regional Health, you may receive a call soon to schedule an appointment at one of our indoor or drive-thru vaccination clinics.
+At the start of vaccine distribution, the federal government only allowed 300,000 doses of COVID-19 vaccines to be released each week in New York, so the number of people who were eligible to receive the vaccine will remained limited until more doses are available.
+Eligible patients like those with chronic conditions, began receiving calls to schedule an appointment at one of our vaccination clinics.

 "You can help your loved ones stay protected from the coronavirus by explaining to them the benefits of getting vaccinated,” said Dr. Salamone.
 "While waiting for the vaccine, and even after receiving the vaccine, everyone should continue to wear their mask, stay at least six feet apart from others outside their household, avoid indoor gatherings, and practice hand hygiene."